idcrook/tweeker_raytracer/apps/Optix7Gui/README.md

 2. Clone this repo:
 3. Install dependencies (via `conan`), compile and run

-Assumes DevIL headers and library are installed on system.
+Assumes headers and library are installed on system:

+-	DevIL
+-	GLEW
+-	glfw

 Notes
 -----